Will Cranberry Juice Help Yeast Infection

 Drink plenty of water throughout the day.
 Staying hydrated is essential for overall health and can help flush out bacteria and yeast from the body.
 Water helps maintain a healthy urinary tract, which can indirectly support vaginal health.
 Aim for at least eight glasses of water per day, and increase your intake if you're physically active or live in a hot climate.

 Consider using cranberry juice as a complementary therapy, but do not rely on it as the sole treatment for a yeast infection.
-While cranberry juice may have some benefits for urinary health, it is not a substitute for antifungal medications.
+So while cranberry juice may have some benefits for urinary health, it is not a substitute for antifungal medications.
 Use it in conjunction with other treatments recommended by your healthcare provider.

 FAQ